|NORTH AMERICAN BABYDOLL SOUTHDOWN SHEEP ASSOCIATION & REGISTRY|

 The udder should be wide and well attached with two teats.
 Extra teats are discriminated against.

 Rams and ewes should move with freedom of gait and

 remain active and sound for 8-10 years.
 Properly managed ewes and rams

 be easy keepers and maintain thrifty condition without grain if kept

-that are in their first six months of life.
+lambs in their first six months of life.
 When selecting

 stock, consider selecting for sheep with the genetics to produce sound

 conformation providing for easy keeping and easy birthing abilities to

 offspring.
 Breeding for undersized sheep often produces poorly muscled

 lambs.
 Breeding integrity is of utmost importance.